Smart Contract Fundamentals Hub: EVM Execution, Solidity First Principles, and Mainnet-Ready Mental Models

 Smart contract fundamentals matter because hiring teams quietly use them as a trust filter.

+Candidates who only know vocabulary tend to sound broad and fragile.
 Candidates with first-principles clarity usually sound calmer, more specific, and easier to trust.

 At the fundamentals layer, hiring teams are often screening for: